9 High-throughput sequencing data

 #FFF:FFFFFFFFFF::FFFFFFFFFFFFFFFF:FFFFFFFFFFFFFFFFFFFFFFFFFFFFF:FFFFFFFF:FFFFFFFFFFFFFFFFFFFFFFF::FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF:FF,FF

-This sequence was generated by an Illumina sequencer (more on that later).
+The sequence above was generated by an Illumina sequencer (more on that later).
 The sequence identifier contains lots of information about the sequencing run, but we rarely, if ever, need to parse that ourselves, so we won’t break it down here.

 The next two lines are pretty straightforward.
 The final line requires some explanation.
 To repeat, it contains ASCII-character-encoded, Phred-scaled base qualities.